Indian paneer Pakoras - Pakodas

 Serve hot by itself or with your favorite chutney or chili sauce or tomato ketchup.

-Tips for making paneer pakora
+Tips and variations for making paneer pakora